Pyhass/Hive-Custom-Component/README.md

 Actioning this notificatin will take you through to the integrations confgiuration where you will be required to complete the setup and enter a 2FA code.

+:warning: **Setting up this custom component via YAML does not support adding the additonal sensors.**

 ## Updating the integration
 Update are commited and released to github below is how to update based on your installation method.